ENCODE-DCC/encoded/docs/front-end-overview.md

 `<FetchedData>` has a complex implementation beyond the scope of this document, but in the end it renders its children into a `<div>`.
 But it also reacts to the results of GET requests, yet it makes no GET request itself.

-That role goes to `<Param>` a component required as a direct child of `<FetchedData>`. `<Param>` calls an npm library to perform the GET request.
+That role goes to `<Param>` — a component required as a direct child of `<FetchedData>`. `<Param>` calls an npm library to perform the GET request.
 Once it receives the requested data from the server, it calls methods in `<FetchedData>` with this data to render it.

-The required attributes to `<Param>` include `url` that holds the URL for the GET request, and `name` that names the property that receives the the results of the GET requests (you usually find only one `<Param>` inside a `<FetchedData>`, but this example happens to do two GET requests).
+The required attributes to `<Param>` include `url` that holds the URL for the GET request, and `name` that names the property that receives the results of the GET requests (you usually find only one `<Param>` inside a `<FetchedData>`, but this example happens to do two GET requests).
 More on that next.

 The other child component within `<FetchedData>` renders the data returned from the GET requests.
 Look at the implementation of `<ChartRenderer>` and notice it takes three items from `this.props`: `award` which we passed directly as the `award` attribute, but also `experiments` and `annotations`.
 Notice these match the names of the `name` properties in the `<Param>` components — not a coincidence.
 Pass the name of the React prop to receive the GET request results as the `name` attribute in `<Param>`.